 The Click&DryTM Compact spray dry nozzle series by Spray Nozzle Engineering has made cleaning and better hygiene outcomes easier, safer and requiring less time required by operators in the cleaning process.
 Designed with improved cleaning and maintenance in mind, its smoother improved hygiene flow path and inner cap chamber~ technology, all Click&DryTM nozzle caps don’t use o-ring sealing grooves in the cap, thanks to the Push Fit CCT (Concentric clasp technology~), a system allowing wear part alignment within the nozzle cap, that improves spray quality, and allows better spray outcomes on the cap external face, assisting in longer runs and cleaning outcomes.

 Hygiene is improved with a totally smooth and easy to clean cap chamber and flow path design, making rinsing and cleaning after long product runs, on more sticky products faster and easier.
 The fact that the Click&DryTM spray dry nozzle system does not have internal o-ring grooves in the cap assembly, means that they have the lowest outer cap profile of any nozzle designed for powder production.
-This means better outcomes for users looking for low bearding or low product build up on their nozzle caps or face.
-With this feature, spray drying plants can run longer, even with fat-filled or additive rich concentrates that may assist in adhesion or build up, which also equates to reduced fire risk and improved powder quality outcomes, saving time, money and increasing safety within the drying zone.
+This means better outcomes for users looking for low bearding or low product build upon their nozzle caps or face.
+With this feature, spray drying plants can run longer, even with fat-filled or additive rich concentrates that may assist in adhesion or build-up, which also equates to reduced fire risk and improved powder quality outcomes, saving time, money and increasing safety within the drying zone.

 Click&DryTM also offers as standard the ultimate long-life body thread system, a feature making the Click&DryTM spray dry nozzle system one of the safest, easiest to disassemble, clean and re-assemble systems, without thread damage or the need to use chemical thread ant-seize or lubricants, a major plus for both infant formula and pharma grade powders and products.
-The material and thread design used on all full versions of Spray Nozzle Engineerings Click&DryTM nozzle systems also comes with their standard three year hardware parts longevity warranty, a first In the industry and added peace of mind and a major safety and cost-saving bonus for spray dryers today.
+The material and thread design used on all full versions of Spray Nozzle Engineerings Click&DryTM nozzle systems also comes with their standard three year hardware parts longevity warranty, a first In the industry and added peace of mind and major safety and cost-saving bonus for spray dryers today.
 Click&DryTM is the world’s first full axial seal system, eliminating problematic radial body seals that can be pinched or fractured during the assembly process.
-The axial seal system on Click&DryTM means safer assembly with no chemical assistance like lubrication, which means less contamination, easier cleaning and ability to run at higher pressures If required.
+The axial seal system on Click&DryTM means safer assembly with no chemical assistance like lubrication, which means less contamination, easier cleaning and the ability to run at higher pressures If required.

 No matter what the spray nozzle dryer type or size, lance configuration, or products being dried, Spray Nozzle Engineering has one basic nozzle body architecture, that can take every cap and wear part retention system in the range, from Its entry level to its latest clasp technology for improved spray performance, increased powder quality and reduction in wear part consumption and for faster and easier cleaning, making it better for turnaround times and a better cleaning process.